ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/access-control-p2.md

 ## Subject attributes { #subject_attributes }

-The table shows a list of attributes that all subjects have.
+The table below shows a list of attributes that are inherent to all subjects.

 | **Attribute** | **Type** | **Description** |
 | ------------------- | --------------- | ------------------------------------------------------------ |